roshansamuel/saras_dev/README.md

 * ``PROC`` - Number of processors to be used when running ``SARAS``.
 This parameter is used only if the ``EXECUTE_AFTER_COMPILE`` parameter is uncommented.
 * ``REAL_TYPE`` - ``SARAS`` supports computations with both double and single precision floating point values.
 This parameter must be either ``SINGLE`` or ``DOUBLE``
 * ``PLANAR`` - This parameter has to be enabled to use the ``SARAS`` executable for 2D simulations.
-* ``TIME_RUN`` - Suppresses file-writing and I/O operations.
-This flag is enabled only when timing the solver for scaling runs.
 * ``TEST_RUN`` - Runs the unit-tests module of the solver.
 This is distinct from the tests contained in the ``tests/`` folder of the solver.
 * ``EXECUTE_AFTER_COMPILE`` - The script automatically runs the executable by issuing the ``mpirun`` command.
 This flag is enabled mainly during development for quickly compiling and running the solver.